pagand/e2etransfuser/README.md

 The main variables to set for this script are `SCENARIOS` and `ROUTES`.

-### Option 2: Downloading 2.3 dataset
+### Option 2: Downloading dataset
-A minimal dataset  (210GB) without the long scenario, where the camera is mounted in 2.3 m (instead of 1.8 m in the main data), can be downloaded  by running:
+A minimal dataset  (210GB) without the long scenario, where the camera is mounted in 2.3 m, can be downloaded by running:

 ```Shell
 cd transfuser_pami